 Add a splash of milk

 You just enough to loosen the mixture a little – a table spoon or two.
-You might want to add some seasoning at this point.
-I tend to leave out salt and pepper if the kids are eating with us though.
+Get your kids to add the vanilla and cinnamon at this point as well.

 Whisk the eggs

-This is always Hannah’s favourite part.
+This is always Hannah’s favourite part and a great first job in the kitchen for any tiny chef.
 Either give your toddler a fork or a hand whisk to mix the eggs and milk together.

 Coat the bread in the egg mixture